infinum/frontend-handbook/JavaScript/Next-js.md

 The project contains a store that uses [datx](https://www.npmjs.com/package/datx).
 Also, the store example shows how to add a model to store and how to use model data inside react render function.
 The store is initialized and later on, injected using [Dependable react](https://www.npmjs.com/package/dependable-react)

+The testing environment is also set, and two example tests are added. `/src/components/modals` folder contains a testing file with an example of snapshot testing and testing modal component UI.
+We can do that using DOM querying (getByTestId) and firing events (fireEvent), which are few of the many features provided by `testing-library`.